A

 and more efficient to pay everyone a basic income than have

-a process of sifting out those whom politicians consider are
+a process of sifting out those whom politicians consider

-Whether rich or poor, all should have the right because it
+means to exist.
+Whether rich or poor, all should have

-is a right.
+the right because it is a right.

 QUESTION 8.
 What evidence have you that payment of a basic income to